Twila Brase reveals the secret language behind health privacy laws.

-There is a secret code hidden in the language of health privacy laws.
-Words we understand in plain speak, like “quality,” “meaningful,” and “value,” mean something totally different when found as law in the US Code.
+There’s a secret code hidden in the language of health privacy laws.
+Words we understand in plain speak, like “quality,” “meaningful,” and “value,” mean something totally different when found as law in the U.S. Code.

-You will not want to miss this eye-opening interview with health data privacy expert Twila Brase, RN, PHN.
-A former public health nurse, Twila sheds light on HIPAA’s dirty little secret, and why doctors turn away pediatric patients who are not on the CDC vaccine schedule.
-She answers the question begged by HR 550, the Immunization Infrastructure Modernization Act: Is it really possible to expand federal access to data but at the same time protect our privacy?
+You won’t want to miss this eye-opening interview with health data privacy expert Twila Brase, RN, PHN.
+A former public health nurse, Brase sheds light on HIPAA’s dirty little secret, and explains why doctors turn away pediatric patients who are not on the CDC vaccine schedule.
+She also answers the question begged by HR 550, the Immunization Infrastructure Modernization Act: Is it really possible to expand federal access to data but at the same time protect our privacy?

 Click below to watch!

-You will learn more in these 30 minutes about data privacy and the deterioration of the doctor-patient relationship than you ever thought you could.
+You’ll learn more in these 30 minutes about data privacy and the deterioration of the doctor-patient relationship than you ever thought you could.
 This very difficult and technical subject is boiled down to bare bones.
-Twila exposes the real meaning behind the language of HR 550 through the lens of decades of experience with prior so-called privacy laws in health data.
+Brase exposes the real meaning behind the language of HR 550 through the lens of decades of experience with prior so-called privacy laws in health data.

 - about financial incentives and the use of electronic databases to control health decisions at the point of care;